pietrop/clone-tool/README.md

 - [x] compare checksum source and destination
 - [x] return checksum result ✅ or ❌
 - [ ] support copy to multiple destinations
-- [ ] travis or github action to rrun build
+- [ ] travis or github action to run build, and deploy to release section when version number is increased